mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 to bring missiles within range of the target.
 The missiles are on fixed container-launcher mounts offset to port and starboard at the rear of the vessel and are aimed in the general direction of the enemy by pointing the whole boat.
-Once a targeting lock is achieved the missiles are self- guiding and the launching craft withdraws at high speed.
+Once a targeting lock is achieved the missiles are self-guiding and the launching craft withdraws at high speed.

 For general patrol work, a 25 millimeters autocannon is mounted on a remote controlled turret forward of the bridge/control space and there